 How to freeze rhubarb

-Now – what to do with all that rhubarb you pick by the 4th of July?!
-Well – freezing rhubarb is so simple!
+Now – what to do with all that fresh rhubarb you pick by the 4th of July?!
+If you have enough rhubarb – you can freeze it and it’s so simple!
 3 steps and you’re done!
 Save all that summer flavor all year long!

 Step 1: Cut your rhubarb!
 Cut the stalks near the base and snap off the leaves.
 Then trim each end to cut off the woody base.